webclinic017/hyprnote/apps/docs/plugins/listener.md

 - From [extensions](/extensions/index.md) perspective, `subscribe` command is all you need for most cases.
   - <a :href="sessionEvent">SessionEvent</a> will be received to the channel you provided.
+  - It's safe to call `subscribe` multiple times, or before `start_session` is called.

 ## Commands